-art student STMTS’s large scale portraits of children can be found on the walls of athens since the beginning of 2012. his blog can be found at www.stmtsart.com. he talked to me about his creative process and his concern for the future generations.
+Art student STMTS’s large scale portraits of children can be found pasted up on the walls of Athens since the beginning of 2012.
+His blog can be found here.
+He talked to me about his creative process and his concern for the future generations.

-regarding the future generations: are you only trying to respresent a kind of despair/hopelessness or also a sense of optimism and hope?
+Regarding the future generations: are you only trying to represent a kind of despair/hopelessness or also a sense of optimism and hope?

-how do you decide which image to post to a wall?`do you think of the place to put it up beforehand/while creating it or do you find it spontaneaously?
+How do you decide which image to post to a wall?
+Do you think of the place to put it up beforehand/while creating it or do you find it spontaneously?

 no, i don’t get reactions. when people see what i am doing and understand it, they don’t have a problem with it. i don’t want to damage any good and new walls. i choose to paste my works to old and ugly walls.

-pictures of your work are often used to illustrate the crisis, how do you feel about that? do you feel influenced by it?
+Pictures of your work are often used to illustrate media articles about the crisis, how do you feel about that?

-this interview was conducted via mail in march 2013.
+This interview was conducted via email in March 2013.